-Nothing in this regulationrule limits the authority of the Arkansas Department of Health to include additional requirements as a prerequisite to its approval of the treatment/disposal system.
+Nothing in this rule limits the authority of the Arkansas Department of Health to include additional requirements as a prerequisite to its approval.

-CHAPTER FOUR 4: WASTEWATER DISCHARGES
+Chapter 4: WASTEWATER DISCHARGES

-Reg.
 Rule 6.401 Determination of Domestic Wastewater Effluent Limitations

-- (A) Small discharges (less than or equal to 0.05 MGD) discharging to a receiving stream: - (1) The most stringent At the minimum, effluent limitations for oxygen demanding flows from small dischargers will be 10/15 mg/L (CBOD5)/ TSS), with nutrient removal where appropriate, which is considered as Best Conventional Treatment for dischargers in this flow range. - (2) Ammonia, NH3-N, limitations shall be included as necessary to prevent ammonia toxicity in-stream and to maintain instream dissolved oxygen. - (2)(3) On a case-by-case basis, less stringent effluent limitations may be permitted if stream modeling shows demonstrates that water quality standards will be maintained. - (3)(4) In all cases, applicable water quality standards shall be met. - (B) Outstanding State Resource Waters
+- (A) Small discharges (less than or equal to 0.05 MGD) discharging to a receiving stream: - (1) At the minimum, effluent limitations for oxygen demanding flows will be 10/15 mg/L CBOD5/TSS, with nutrient removal where appropriate. - (2) Ammonia, NH3-N, limitations shall be included as necessary to prevent ammonia toxicity in-stream and to maintain instream dissolved oxygen. - (3) On a case-by-case basis, less stringent effluent limitations may be permitted if stream modeling demonstrates that water quality standards will be maintained. - (4) In all cases, applicable water quality standards shall be met. - (B) Outstanding State Resource Waters

-Outstanding State Resource Waters include all water bodies designated in the Arkansas Water Quality Standards, Arkansas Pollution Control and Ecology Commission RegulationRule No. 2, as Extraordinary Resource Waters, Natural and Scenic Waterways, or Ecologically Sensitive Waterbodies.
+Outstanding State Resource Waters include all water bodies designated in the Arkansas Water Quality Standards, Arkansas Pollution Control and Ecology Commission Rule No. 2, as Extraordinary Resource Waters, Natural and Scenic Waterways, or Ecologically Sensitive Waterbodies.

-- (1) For Extraordinary Resource Waters and Natural and Scenic Waterways: In no event shall the effluent Effluent limitations shall not be greater than 10/15 mg/L (CBOD5/Total Suspended Solids (TSS)). - (2) For Ecologically Sensitive Waterbodies: Limitations shall be determined on a case-by-case basis to protect the specific species in the waterbody as specified in Regulation Arkansas Pollution Control and Ecology Commission Rule No. 2. - (C) Reservoirs/Domestic Water Supply - (1) In all cases, applicable water quality standards shall be met. - (2) All oxygen demanding effluent flows which that are discharged into any lake shall have effluent limitations of 10/15 mg/L (-CBOD5/Total Suspended Solids) with nutrient removal as appropriate. - (D) Discharge of Domestic Wastewater to the Illinois River Basin, the Osage Creek Basin (tributary of the Kings River), Little Sugar Creek Basin, and Spavinaw Creek Basin
+- (1) For Extraordinary Resource Waters and Natural and Scenic Waterways: Effluent limitations shall not be greater than 10/15 mg/L CBOD5/TSS. - (2) For Ecologically Sensitive Waterbodies: Limitations shall be determined on a case-by-case basis to protect the specific species in the waterbody as specified in Arkansas Pollution Control and Ecology Commission Rule No. 2. - (C) Reservoirs/Domestic Water Supply - (1) In all cases, applicable water quality standards shall be met. - (2) All oxygen demanding effluent flows that are discharged into any lake shall have effluent limitations of 10/15 mg/L CBOD5/TSS with nutrient removal as appropriate. - (D) Discharge of Domestic Wastewater to the Illinois River Watershed, the Osage Creek Watershed (tributary of the Kings River), Little Sugar Creek Watershed, and Spavinaw Creek Watershed - (1) The discharge permit shall not authorize more than 1.0 mg/L monthly average Total Phosphorus into the waters of the state referenced in Rule 6.401(D) or their tributaries.